JanDuinkerken/Covid_Tracker_Dart_mobile_app/README.md

-# Flutter_mobile_app
+# Dart_mobile_app
- Mobile app used for visualizing and working with data probided by a REST API.
+ Mobile app created with Flutter + Dart and used for visualizing and working with data probided by a REST API.
  This app was developed as a practical for the IPM subject.

 To start the docker server unzip the file and run